geosolutions-it/geonode-training/GN4/010_DJANGO_INTRO.md

 source /usr/share/virtualenvwrapper/virtualenvwrapper.sh
 workon boards

-# Alterantively you can also create the virtual env like below
+# Alternatively you can also activate the virtual env like below
 source ~/.virtualenvs/boards/bin/activate
 ```